fahaihi/LRCB/README.md

 ## About The LRCB
-LRCB (Long Reads Compression Benchmark), which is a comprehensive benchmark evaluation of the most state-of- the-art reference-free lossless dedicated and general compressors for long reads data.
+LRCB (Long Reads Compression Benchmark) is a comprehensive benchmark evaluation of the SOTA lossless dedicated and general compressors for long reads data.

 In our benchmark, we performed examinations on 26 reference-free lossless compressors, including 11 specialized for long reads collection and 14 general-purpose ones, using
 31 real-world datasets with differing sequencing lengths, platforms, and species.
 Each loss-less compressor was evaluated on 13 performance measures, including compression robustness, compression strength, as well as time and peak memory required for compression and